iceghost/resume/5-projects/4-monoticity.typ

 / Links: #link("https://iceghost.github.io/ve-bbt")[Demo]
     #sym.dot.c #link("https://github.com/iceghost/ve-bbt")[Source].
 / Role: Fullstack Developer.
-/ Language: Elm, Tailwind CSS.
+/ Language: Elm.

-This tool parses simple monotonicity table construction language and generates MathJax/LaTeX code, using functional programming.
+This tool parses simple monotonicity table construction language and generates MathJax/LaTeX code.
 This saves a lot of time spent making those tables by hand.

-/ Users: High school students in online maths groups.
+This was my first usable piece of software.

 / Result: My underclassmen and friends used and liked it.